williehwc/CroMagRally/README.md

 ## Known issues

-- The sky box is warped.
-It is probably caused by incorrect sampling of textures for faraway polygons.
+- The sky box has been replaced by a 2D scrolling background.
+The original 3D sky box is warped due to incorrect sampling of textures for faraway polygons.
-- The fences sometimes disappear temporarily.
-This issue can be easily observed in the Great Wall course.
+- The fences disappear temporarily when a lot of polygons are on screen.
+This issue was especially visible in the Great Wall course, so the dragons have been removed.
 - Dirt and smoke particle effects are not visible.
 - Skid marks are not visible.